privacybydesign/pbdf-website/pages/en/irma-verifier.md

    the foundation does the issuing of new attributes for you --- just like it already now [issues](/issuance) several attributes.

- * Possibly, service providers will emerge who issue IRMA attributes for others on a commercial basis.
+ * Possibly, service providers will emerge who issue Yivi attributes for others on a commercial basis.

 [To the top](#top)

 ### <a name="costs"></a>4.
-What are the costs of using IRMA?
+What are the costs of using Yivi?

-For the time being the usage of IRMA is free of charge, both for users and for verifiers (like web-shops).
-Of course you will have your own costs for setting up and maintaining your own web-pages in which IRMA is integrated.
+For the time being the usage of Yivi is free of charge, both for users and for verifiers (like web-shops).
+Of course you will have your own costs for setting up and maintaining your own web-pages in which Yivi is integrated.
 Those costs depend on who does the actual work, in which manner, see [above](#software).

 The Privacy by Design foundation is a non-profit organization.
-However, if it comes to large scale usage of IRMA, it is important that the foundation has a stable financial position in order to maintain the IRMA infrastructure.
+However, if it comes to large scale usage of Yivi, it is important that the foundation has a stable financial position in order to maintain the Yivi infrastructure.
 As described above, the foundation does ask money for certain activities (advice, issuing of attributes, software adaptations).
 In addition, the foundation depends on subsidies and support of third parties.